nlebeck/CouchPotato/README.md

 1080p video playback on Windows are Internet Explorer and Microsoft Edge, and I can't figure out how to start Edge (or any other UWP app) from inside of a C# program.
 Also, Internet Explorer is guaranteed to be present on any user's computer.

-## Speech recognition mode

-For websites like Netflix that don't work with keyboard mode, CouchPotato has a speech recognition mode that uses Windows Speech Recognition to let you enter characters with your voice.
-To activate speech recognition mode, hold down the X button.
-While the X button is held down, to enter a letter, say the corresponding NATO Phonetic Alphabet (https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) code word.
-To enter a numerical digit, just say the digit's name, and to enter a space or backspace, say "space" or "backspace."
-Speech recognition mode will only work if you have a microphone plugged into your computer, and it might not work perfectly due to the inherent noise and error involved in speech recognition.

 ## Programming notes